nomadicshaman/calculator/README.md

 # calculator
-My calculator project for The Odin Project task
+My calculator project for The Odin Project task.